 Marine speakers are waterproof speakers which means they are impervious to rain, splashing and even hosing down according to standards set by the American Society for Testing and Materials.
 However, they are not typically designed to be submerged.
 Submersion requires resistance to water pressure that isn't a factor in the manufacturing process.
 While most boat speakers can withstand a quick dip in the water, it would be very difficult to find a manufacturer that says it's not a problem to submerge their speakers.
 Besides that, they sound terrible underwater!

-By and large, using marine stereo equipment in your boat is worth the extra time, effort, and cost.
+By and large, using a marine sound system in your boat is worth the extra time, effort, and cost.
 Our web site is here to make it easy for you.
-Google+